Martha occasionally returns to the U.S. and is available to visit congregations. Email her to extend an invitation.

-While a college student at Notre Dame, she began to see her commitment to help less fortunate people from a theological perspective.
+As a college student at Notre Dame, Martha began to see her commitment to help less fortunate people from a theological perspective.
 While majoring in microbiology to prepare for medical school, she minored in theology and embraced the Catholic social teaching of “God’s preferential option for the poor.”
-Yet it’s been her experience in Presbyterian mission that caused her understanding of service to grow.

-“In college I understood service as charity and the need to empower,” she ways.
-“Through my work with the Presbyterian Church (U.S.A.) and our partners, I have come to understand that service is best done in partnership as mutual givers and receivers.
+Her experience in Presbyterian Mission has refined her understanding of service.
+“In college, I understood service as charity and the need to empower,” she says.
+“Through my work with the Presbyterian Church (USA) and our partners, I have come to understand that service is best done in partnership as mutual givers and receivers.
 We fill the gaps that our partners ask us to fill for a time.”

-Since coming under Presbyterian mission appointment in 1997, Martha has indeed filled the gaps and done much more.
-In Malawi, she trained doctors and other mission personnel and provided healing and hope through direct patient care.
-She worked at two hospitals affiliated with the Church of Central Africa Presbyterian’s Livingstonia Synod, Embangweni Mission Hospital (1997 to 2001) and Ekwendeni Mission Hospital (2001 to 2015).
-Martha’s former responsibilities are now performed by competent Malawian doctors, some of whom Martha taught.
+Since coming under Presbyterian Mission appointment in 1997, Martha has indeed filled the gaps and done much more.
+She began her service in Malawi, where she trained doctors and other mission personnel and provided healing and hope through direct patient care.
+She worked at two hospitals affiliated with the Church of Central Africa Presbyterian’s Livingstonia Synod, Embangweni Mission Hospital (1997-2001) and Ekwendeni Mission Hospital (2001-2015).
+Martha’s former responsibilities at these hospitals are now performed by Malawian doctors, some of whom she taught.

 Martha is a member of Holy Mother of Consolation Catholic Church in Oregon, Wisconsin, but has regularly attended both Catholic and Presbyterian congregations while serving in Africa.